MalmbergNilsPolimi/PACSWork/challenges/challenge1/README.md

 Remark: you can't use heavy-ball or Nesterov methods combined with the Armijo's rule.

 ## Definition of the multivariate function :
 To define the function to minimize, the user need to implement it in the main.cpp file under the name "functionToMinimize".
-If the user want to use his definition of the gradient, case 0 of "functionGradient" need to be adapted also (and methodGradient need to be equal to 0 in parameters.json).
+If the user want to use his definition of the gradient, "functionGradient" need to be adapted also (and methodGradient need to be equal to 0 in parameters.json).

 ## Test case :
 We consider the function f(x,y) = x * y + 4 * x^4 + y^2 + 3*x , where (x,y) are real numbers.